vorosa/editor/doc-editor/HOWTO/HOWTO-build-xtumlEditor.md

   - Select Next
   - Select all the branches
   - Select Next
   - For the Local Destination select your desired github/repos folder location. __NOTE: DO NOT SELECT YOUR WORKSPACE!
-Store this local git repository outside your workspace.__
+Store this local git repository outside your workspace.__   _Example:  c:/git/xtuml/editor_
   - Select Finish

 - Import the projects into your workspace